The International Stock Exchange Authority Limited

 The Board of Directors of TISEA

 The Board sets the strategic and operational objectives for the Authority and oversees the delivery of the Authority’s regulatory and supervisory functions.
-The Board comprises two independent non-executive directors (including the Chair) and two executive directors.
+The Board comprises one independent non-executive director (the Chair) and two executive directors.
 The Board takes decisions collaboratively and there is collective responsibility for achieving success.

 The Board, together with the board of the parent company, has established four Group committees to oversee specific areas and activities: Audit Committee, Nominations Committee, Remuneration Committee and Risk Committee.
 Each of the committees has terms of reference detailing their roles and responsibilities and these are reviewed by the Board annually.

 The Board is represented on each of these committees by at least one non-executive director and the committees provide regular reporting to the Board on their activities.
 Whilst these committees may provide advice and make recommendations to the Board in respect of any areas within their remit, it remains the responsibility of the Board to agree and approve any action required.